sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/vector_calculus.rst

 Tutorial: Vector calculus in Euclidean spaces
 =============================================

 ..
-MODULEAUTHOR:: Eric Gourgoulhon (Observatoire de Paris)
+MODULEAUTHOR:: Eric Gourgoulhon

-Here you can find various tutorials about vector calculus with SageMath.
-The first three ones regard vector calculus in the 3-dimensional Euclidean space :math:`\mathbb{E}^3` with a fixed coordinate system (Cartesian, spherical and cylindrical, respectively).
+This document contains various tutorials introducing vector calculus with SageMath.
+The first three ones regard vector calculus in the 3-dimensional Euclidean space :math:`\mathbb{E}^3` in a given coordinate system (respectively Cartesian, spherical and cylindrical coordinates).
 The fourth tutorial is devoted to changes between the above three coordinate systems.
 The fifth tutorial presents some advanced aspects, namely the treatment of :math:`\mathbb{E}^3` as a Riemannian manifold.
-Finally, the last tutorial is devoted to vector calculus in the Euclidean plane :math:`\mathbb{E}^2`, using both Cartesian and polar coordinates.
+Finally, the last tutorial is devoted to 2-dimensional vector calculus, using both Cartesian and polar coordinates in the Euclidean plane :math:`\mathbb{E}^2`, and combines various features of the first five tutorials.

 .. toctree::
    :maxdepth: 1